* Tempers fray after months of repeated abortive talks

 * Germans, French work to contain divisions

-BRUSSELS, July 12 (Reuters) - Caught between the rock of throwing good taxpayers’ money after bad in Greece and the hard place of opening a dangerous crack in their common currency, tempers are fraying among euro zone ministers meeting in Brussels.
+BRUSSELS, July 12 (Reuters) - Caught between the rock of throwing good taxpayers’ money after bad in Greece and the hard place of opening a dangerous crack in their common currency, tempers frayed among euro zone ministers meeting at the weekend.

-“It was crazy, a kindergarten,” said a source familiar with the arguments in the Eurogroup among increasingly weary finance ministers.
+“It was crazy, a kindergarten,” said a source describing the overall course of nine hours of talks on Saturday among weary ministers attending their sixth emergency Eurogroup in three weeks.
 “Bad emotions have completely taken over.”